lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 The Lightly Docker can be used with the Lightly Platform to do the following workloads in one single run:

-- stream the files from your AWS S3 bucket to your local machine
+- stream your files directly from your AWS S3 bucket to your local machine without needing to sync or download them
 - embed all images or video frames
-- sample a subset
+- sample a subset, e.g. using CORESET
 - compute the metadata of the images
 - create a dataset in the Lightly Platform from the sampled subset

-It will also handle the download of files from your AWS S3 bucket to your machine and upload all artifacts.
-Thus it allows you to do the full Lightly workflow in one single run with minimal overhead.
+Thus the Lightly Docker allows you to do the full Lightly workflow in one single run with minimal overhead.

 Requirements
 ------------

-This tutorial requires that you already have a dataset in the Lightly Platform configured to use the data in your AWS S3 bucket.
+This recipe requires that you already have a dataset in the Lightly Platform configured to use the data in your AWS S3 bucket.

-Follow the steps in the `tutorial <https://docs.lightly.ai/getting_started/dataset_creation/dataset_creation_aws_bucket.html>`_ to create such a dataset.
+Follow the steps on how to `create a Lightly dataset connected to your S3 bucket <https://docs.lightly.ai/getting_started/dataset_creation/dataset_creation_aws_bucket.html>`_.

 Furthermore, you should have access to a machine running docker.
 Ideally, it also has a CUDA-GPU.